 Conclusion / Final Words

-Choosing the right T-shirt neckline is not a “small design choice” it directly impacts sell-through, comfort, perceived quality, and repeat orders.
-For most brands, the safest foundation is a strong Crew Neck and V-Neck, then adding 1–2 “style builders” like Scoop, Square, Mock/High Neck, or Henley based on your target customer and climate.
+Choosing the right T-shirt neckline is a strategic decision that impacts reorders and comfort.
+For most brands, the safest foundation is a strong Crew and V-Neck, then building style with 1–2 specialty necks based on your audience.
+Treat your neckline choice like a technical spec—not just a trend—to ensure consistent quality and fewer returns.

 Why does the T-shirt neckline matter for brands?